Founder of fuel-cell startup Nikola charged with securities fraud: Here’s what’s alleged

 Under that deal, GM was due to take an 11% stake in Nikola—worth about $2 billion when the deal was announced—and get up to $700 million for building the Badger.
 But the deal was never finalized and, with demoted memorandum of understanding language announced in November, giving Nikola “cost plus” access to GM fuel-cell components with payment up front, it appeared the Detroit automaker did its due diligence after the fact.

-The suit also points to VectoIQ, the traded company Nikola combined with in the SPAC, which “had access to detailed, non-public information on which to conduct diligence.”
+The suit also points to VectoIQ, the traded company Nikola combined with in the SPAC—led by former GM vice chairman Stephen Girsky—which “had access to detailed, non-public information on which to conduct diligence.”

 Nikola One electric semi truck